The Purple mattress is unlike any others, thanks to its cooling, gel-like Purple Grid.

 The original Purple mattress isn't unreasonably priced, but it's also not priced like your typical Amazon mattress.
-Retail prices start at $599 for a, and go up to $1,598 for a split .
+Retail prices start at $599 for a twin mattress, and go up to $1,598 for a split king mattress.
 It honestly depends on your budget and how much you're willing to spend on a new bed.
 Keep an eye out for promotions, however, so you can get the Purple at an even lower price.
-It doesn't happen too often, except around big holidays or flash sales (like the one they did for daylight savings time).
+It doesn't happen too often, except around big holidays or flash sales.

-Even if you're an avid online shopper, it's difficult to purchase over the internet when you're unconfident about a brand's policies.
+Even if you're an avid online shopper, it's difficult to purchase over the internet when you're not confident about a brand's policies.
 Especially when it comes to returns.

-They offer a 100-night trial, giving you more than three months to figure out if you like the bed or not.
+They offer a 100-night trial, giving you more than three months to figure out if you like the bed.
 You should give yourself at least 30 days, though, to give your body a chance to get used to the feel.

 Purple offers a 10-year warranty for its original Purple mattress, which is pretty much the standard for online beds.

-To conclude our Purple mattress review, I'm going to lay everything out and help you decide if the Purple bed is the perfect mattress for you.
+To conclude our review, I'm going to lay everything out and help you decide if the Purple bed is the perfect mattress for you.